ivonunes/plumekit/docs/channels.md

 }
 ```

-`ChannelStore` is a byte-keyed snapshot tracking writes; `ChannelContext.push`
-collects `(PayloadKind, bytes)`.
-The **same `RoomChannel` runs on both targets**,
-sharded per room.
+`ChannelStore` is a byte-keyed snapshot that tracks writes; `ChannelContext.push` collects `(PayloadKind, bytes)` pairs.
+The same `RoomChannel` runs on every target, sharded per room.

+## Two implementations, one abstraction

+### Cloudflare: a Durable Object with hibernation

+On Cloudflare each channel lives in a Durable Object that hosts its own Wasm instance and dispatches WebSocket messages into the Swift guest.
+State is rebuilt from Durable Object storage across connections, fan-out goes via `getWebSockets`, rooms shard per Durable Object (`idFromName`) and state survives runtime restarts.

+One platform constraint shapes the whole design: `WebAssembly.Suspending` (JSPI) imports work in the request isolate but do not instantiate in a Durable Object isolate (`LinkError: requires a callable`).
+So the Durable Object handles the async I/O (storage, broadcast) in JavaScript and hands your handler its state; the handler stays synchronous and returns effects.
+Because state is rebuilt from storage on each message, a hibernated Durable Object resumes safely.

+### Native: a long-lived actor

+On the native server a `ChannelHub` actor holds multiple WebSocket connections (a SwiftNIO upgrade via the upgradable pipeline), fans out and persists per-room state to disk, restoring it across a process restart.
+Your handler has the same shape as on the Durable Object.

 ## Adapters

-- **Cloudflare (`ChannelDO` in worker.mjs):** one DO per channel id; its own wasm
-  instance; WebSocket Hibernation API; loads ALL DO storage into a snapshot, calls
-  `plumekit_channel_event` (decode → run `Channel` → encode writes+pushes), then
-  applies (storage.put + broadcast).
-The snapshot/effects wire is **little-endian**
-  to match `WireFormat`.
-- **Native (`ChannelHub`):** a long-lived actor, sharded by room, loading the room
-  snapshot from disk and persisting it back; drives the same `Channel`.
+On Cloudflare the adapter is `ChannelDO` in worker.mjs: one Durable Object per channel id, each with its own Wasm instance, using the WebSocket Hibernation API.
+For each event it loads the Durable Object's entire storage into a snapshot, calls the `plumekit_channel_event` guest export (which decodes the snapshot, runs your `Channel` and encodes the writes and pushes), then applies the effects with `storage.put` and a broadcast.

+On native the adapter is the `ChannelHub` actor, sharded by room: it loads the room snapshot from disk, drives the same `Channel` and persists the snapshot back.

-There is never a single global coordinator; both shard per entity.
+There is never a single global coordinator; both adapters shard per entity.

+> **Note:** The snapshot and effects cross the JavaScript/Wasm boundary in a little-endian binary format matching the framework's `WireFormat`.
+You never touch it; it is why `ChannelStore` keys and values are bytes rather than platform types.

 ## Payload-agnostic delivery

+Different subscribers want different shapes of the same update: a browser wants HTML to insert, an API client wants JSON.
 A subscriber declares its kind at connect (`?kind=payload`, default `fragment`).
-The channel pushes both an HTML fragment and a typed JSON payload; the adapter
-delivers each push only to subscribers of the matching kind.
-From one push pair, a
-fragment subscriber gets `<li>msg#1: hello</li>` and a payload subscriber gets
-`{"n":1,"text":"hello"}`.
-(Cloudflare uses `serializeAttachment` so the kind
+The channel pushes both an HTML fragment and a typed JSON payload; the adapter delivers each push only to subscribers of the matching kind.
+From one push pair, a fragment subscriber gets `<li>msg#1: hello</li>` and a payload subscriber gets `{"n":1,"text":"hello"}`.
+Cloudflare stores the kind with `serializeAttachment`, so it survives hibernation.
-survives hibernation.)

-## SSE (one-way)
+## Server-sent events

-`GET /sse?room=` streams a `text/event-stream` response, subscribing to the hub and
-emitting each push as a `data:` event.
-Simpler than WebSockets, no DO needed.
-An
-SSE client receives the same fragments a WebSocket subscriber would.
+For one-way updates you do not need a WebSocket. `GET /sse?room=` streams a `text/event-stream` response, subscribing to the hub and emitting each push as a `data:` event.
+It is simpler than a WebSocket, and on Cloudflare no Durable Object is needed.
+An SSE client receives the same fragments a WebSocket subscriber would.

 ## Reconnection contract

-A reconnecting client sends `resync:<lastSeq>`; the channel replies with the
-current sequence and how many messages were missed, so the client can refetch.
-The
+A client that reconnects after a network drop needs to know what it missed.
+The convention is a control message: the client sends `resync:<lastSeq>` and the channel replies with the current sequence and how many messages were missed, so the client can refetch.
+For example, a channel that has processed two messages answers `resync:0` with `{"type":"resync","current":2,"missed":2}`.

-framework carries the control message; the channel implements the policy
+The framework carries the control message like any other; your channel implements the policy.
+That keeps the contract target-agnostic.
-(target-agnostic).
-After two messages, `resync:0` →
-`{"type":"resync","current":2,"missed":2}`.

-## Hibernation/restart discipline
+## Hibernation and restart discipline

-Never trust guest/in-memory state across messages on either target.
-Cloudflare:
-DO storage + Hibernation API + constructor re-run.
-Native: disk persistence +
-restore.
-On both, channel state (e.g. the count above) survives a restart.
+Never trust guest or in-memory state across messages, on either target.
+Cloudflare relies on Durable Object storage, the Hibernation API and the constructor re-running; native relies on disk persistence and restore.
+On both, channel state (the count in the example above) survives a restart.

+See [Model-driven broadcasting](broadcasting.md) to push into a channel from outside it, with no socket in scope.